 |November 16-January 22||Management (school district, long term care, hospital and/or others)||320|

 |March 22-May 1||Elective||200|

-The mission of the Nutrition and Food Sciences Program (DPD and ISPP) at CSUSB is to provide quality education so that graduates can think critically, communicate effectively, embrace diversity, and demonstrate knowledge and the practical skills necessary for admission to, and successful completion of a supervised-practice program that will enable the graduate to become a registered dietitian/nutrition or to pursue other post-baccalaureate programs; and to be competent for an entry-level career as a registered dietitian/nutritionist (RDN).
+The Nutrition and Food Sciences Program (DPD and ISPP) at CSUSB will provide quality education so that graduates can think critically, communicate effectively, embrace cultural diversity, and demonstrate knowledge and the practical skills necessary for admission to, and successful completion of a supervised-practice program that will enable the graduate to become a registered dietitian/nutrition or to pursue other post-baccalaureate programs; and to be competent for an entry-level career as a registered dietitian/nutritionist (RDN).

 Graduates of the Didactic Program in Dietetics (DPD) will be well-prepared in their knowledge and be culturally competent for a supervised-practice program, graduate, or other post-baccalaureate programs and be successful in their program of study.

 |1.1||At least 80% of full-time program students will complete the program/degree requirements within 3 years (150% of two-year program length) after completion of pre-requisites to the DPD program courses.
 The time limit for part-time students will be 6 years (150% of four years) after completion of pre-requisite courses.|